peter/rails-cms-bootstrap/README.md

   than normalized relational data models.
 * There is the beginnings of a simple versioning scheme for the Page model.
 It saves versions in a PageVersion model.
 * The Page model has a publication status and it maintains a unique url (path).
-* Has a simple User model and login/login routes.
+* There is a User model and login/login routes.
 Authentication is required for all pages.
-* There is a change log (audit) for all write operations that are performed by editors in the CMS
+* There is a change log (audit) for all write operations that are performed by users (editors) of the CMS

 ## Design Principles